 The Murder of Sonia Raikkonen: Unraveling the Mystery

 The title of this book very forcibly reminded me of that old classic The Murder of Roger Ackroyd by Agatha Christie, one of my all-time favorite murder classics.
 I wondered when I went into this book whether the resemblance was solely restricted to the title or whether some plot elements were introduced as well (the revelation of the murderer that blindsided me).
-Although the plot isn’t similar at all, I still was very surprised by the murderer’s identity and motives.
+Although the plot isn’t similar, I was still very surprised by the murderer’s identity and motives.

 About The Murder of Sonia Raikkonen